Updated: August 19, 2021

-If you are selling product by weight, you need a legal for trade scale.
+If you are selling a product by weight, you need a legal for trade scale.
 It’s an easy way to prevent fraud.
-And in the Marijuana industry, every gram counts!
+And in the marijuana industry, every gram counts!

 Lumen burn occurs when the leaves of your cannabis plant curl or “claw” upward in an attempt to protect it from excessive heat and light.
 This is often caused by having your grow lights too close to your plants or when cannabis plants receive too much direct sunlight.